Login with your facebook account

 This first batch of students were all raring to learn.We could not take in all the village kids.
 Only those who were 6years old ready to proceed to Primary one the following year were given priority.
 Funds were sought to add another storey to make a third floor as there was hardly any space!!
 In the next semester enrolment increased to 135 kids then in September 2014 –187 kids, Sept 2015 286 kids and February 2016--- 367 kids and 20 staff.
 Al Fatah has gradually become renowned in the village for its effective learning program cum Islamic knowledge.
 It took us 4 years 2010--2014 to raise $600,000 in all to complete the project furnished it and equipped it with soft ware and classroom facilities !
 Alhamdilillah and a BIG THANK U TO ALL OUR DONORS!!!
 MAY ALLAH REWARD THEM IN ABUNDANCE HERE AND IN THE HEREAFTER!!!

-We even have to convert the kids playroom cum dining into a huge crammed space for kids afternoon nap!!
+We even have to convert the kids playrooms cum dining into a huge crammed space for kids afternoon nap!!
 Some classrooms are crammed with 50 kids!!

-With the building of the New Fatah Preschool , the present Al Fatah will be turned into a dormitory hostel to house orphans , single parent kids and also to provide accommodation for kids from far off villages who have to walk 7 km to their primary school every morning.
+With the building of the New Fatah Preschool to be known as al Falak Preschool, the present Al Fatah has been converted into LEARNING CENTER CUM dormitory to house orphans , single parent kids and also to provide accommodation for kids from far off villages who have to walk 7 km to their primary school every morning.
 Right now we have 30 such kids in our al Fatah preschool premise.

 The Learning Centre would also be used as a weekend madrasah for the villagers where adults and school-going children will be able to gain religious education from the teachers provided by the organization.